maRT-sk/jinjaxcat/readme.md

 ### TODO

-- Introduce an option to select a delimiter, as the delimiter for CSV files is not always auto-detected correctly.
+- Introduce an option to select a delimiter, as the delimiter for CSV files is not always auto-detected correctly. object represents an item, are supported.
-- Implement support for all JSON input files.
-Currently, only JSON files containing an array of objects, where each object represents an item, are supported.
 - Integrate XLS format support.
 - Optimize the rendering process to reduce the time needed for output file creation.